pranmar123/Facial-Feature-Based-Image-Steganography/README.md

 # Facial Feature Based Image Steganography

 This is a project for NDSU's CSCI 404.
 The project main purpose to take an image, detect facial features, and then encode a secret message into that image.
-It encodes the message using the method of changing the least significant bit of the pixels to keep the message hiddnen and the image almost unaltered.
+It encodes the message using the method of changing the least significant bit of the pixels to keep the message hidden and the image almost unaltered.

 Installation
 ------------